 At that time Jesus declared, “I thank thee, Father, Lord of heaven and earth, that thou hast hidden these things from the wise and understanding and revealed them to babes; yea, Father, for such was thy gracious will.
 All things have been delivered to me by my Father; and no one knows the Son except the Father, and no one knows the Father except the Son and any one to whom the Son chooses to reveal him.
 Come to me, all who labor and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn from me; for I am gentle and lowly in heart, and you will find rest for your souls.
 For my yoke is easy, and my burden is light” (Matthew 11:25-30)

-Recognizing the futility of being born to die is more often than not what makes people sense that the Creator exists and is larger then them.
+Recognizing the futility of being born to die more often than not makes people sense that the Creator exists and is larger than they are.
 Unfortunately, manmade religion can get in the way of people seeking the one and only true God.
 The more earnest the seeker and the less knowledge possessed of the world and its sophistication, the more likely manmade religion will be rejected.
 There is nothing more tragic than seeing a person responding to the call of God and getting caught in one of the many traps that come in the name of the Divine but are nothing more than manmade religion.

-Hinduism not only brings with it the idea that the Supreme Being exists, but because everything emanates from this One, everything is indistinguishable from God.
-Although more advanced than animism which sees spirits living in rocks, trees, creatures, Hindu pantheism does not distinguish God from the Creation.
-Consequently, all life is sacred, regardless of form (except, it appears, when it comes to the untouchables and the caste system), humans themselves are actually manifestations of the Godhead.
-Reincarnation is karma resulting from what one does in the previous life.
-Good works assist in returning into a better caste and bad deeds may even cause one to become a cricket in the next life.
-Existence is and endless cycle of reincarnation and nothing else.
+Hinduism not only brings with it the idea that the Supreme Being exists, but also that everything emanates from this One, making everything indistinguishable from God.
+Although more advanced than animism, which sees spirits living in rocks, trees, and creatures, Hindu pantheism does not distinguish God from Creation.
+Consequently, all life is considered sacred, regardless of form (except, it appears, when it comes to the untouchables and the caste system).
+Humans themselves are actually considered manifestations of the Godhead.
+Reincarnation is a result of karma from what one does in a previous life.
+Good works assist in returning to a better caste, and bad deeds may even cause one to become a cricket in the next life.
+Existence is an endless cycle of reincarnation and nothing else.
 For some reason, many find this appealing.

 Buddhism essentially sees all life as energy that comes from the One that is and returns to that One.
-This energy goes through many cycles of manifestations as it transmigrates through numerous reincarnations until a person achieves nirvana, upon which when the energy departs at the death of that one, it returns to the One that is.
-There is no need to worship anyone or anything (although many Buddhists do), all that is required is for one to avoid suffering and achieve nirvana.
-This being the essence of Buddhism, there is nevertheless a sophisticated body of manmade concepts and variations within the philosophy, as it is often is described, because there is no acknowledgement of God in its purest form of expression.
+This energy goes through many cycles of manifestations as it transmigrates through numerous reincarnations until a person achieves nirvana, at which point, when the energy departs at the death of that one, it returns to the One that is.
+There is no need to worship anyone or anything (although many Buddhists do); all that is required is for one to avoid suffering and achieve nirvana.
+This being the essence of Buddhism, there is nevertheless a sophisticated body of manmade concepts and variations within the philosophy, as it is often described, because there is no acknowledgment of God in its purest form of expression.

-When people begin to discover the flaws within these manmade religions systems, providing they are open to the truth they may begin to respond to the call of God.
+When people begin to discover the flaws within these manmade religious systems, provided they are open to the truth, they may begin to respond to the call of God.
 The call of God is not loud, but it is real.

-Rather than seek the Creator, many prefer being among the Creation, so they head for the forests, mountains, jungles or an island surrounded by the sea.
-Still the call of God exists, though unheard, like the gravity, electromagnetism and principles of energy.
+Rather than seek the Creator, many prefer to be among the Creation, so they head for the forests, mountains, jungles, or an island surrounded by the sea.
+Still, the call of God exists, though unheard, like gravity, electromagnetism, and the principles of energy.

-The reality is that rejecting the call of God requires some other explanation for existence, even if it is highlights the futility of the human being's existence.
+The reality is that rejecting the call of God requires some other explanation for existence, even if it highlights the futility of the human being's existence.
 This is what happens when humans are blinded by the god of this world (2 Corinthians 4:4).
-The call of God can be felt and it can be resisted.
-Freewill permits this.
-Freewill even permits the notion of coming from the All-knowing One or the Brahman or Atman or an ocean of energy in which life manifests and materializes itself in various forms for no apparent reason other than expression for the sake of expression.
-From nothing to nothing, the Buddhist idea of the kammic force emerges and disappears.
+The call of God can be felt, and it can be resisted.
+Free will permits this.
+Free will even permits the notion of coming from the All-knowing One or the Brahman or Atman or an ocean of energy in which life manifests and materializes itself in various forms for no apparent reason other than expression for the sake of expression.
+From nothing to nothing, the Buddhist idea of the karmic force emerges and disappears.
 The distortion of significance and meaning results in the need for a purpose or a reason or a rationale for existence being unnecessary.
 Everything that exists leads to non-existence from where it came.

-The call of God directed at Siddhartha Gautama lead him to question the Hindu system of religious culture.
+The call of God directed at Siddhartha Gautama led him to question the Hindu system of religious culture.
 His observations ought to have led him to think of eternity in the sense that the preacher of Ecclesiastes did, except it appears he preferred to create his own philosophy as to the whole purpose of man.
-He concluded that the purpose of man was the cessation of suffering, not realizing the foolhardiness of attempting to achieve his own self-made concept of Nirvana—something he failed to achieve, but was enlightened instead according to some traditions.
-In other traditions he achieved Nirvana within different timetables, with 49 days being the most popular.
+He concluded that the purpose of man was the cessation of suffering, not realizing the foolhardiness of attempting to achieve his own self-made concept of Nirvana—something he failed to achieve but was enlightened instead, according to some traditions.
+In other traditions, he achieved Nirvana within different timetables, with 49 days being the most popular.

-One thing is for sure, the Buddha (if he existed at all) was able to begin a new philosophical discipline that had influence throughout the East as far as Japan and through out the Southern Asia and the islands of Indonesia.
-The Pali Canon which is the oldest extant copies of the original Buddhist teachings, was written some 1000 years after the birth of the movement.
+One thing is for sure: the Buddha (if he existed at all) was able to begin a new philosophical discipline that had influence throughout the East, as far as Japan, and throughout Southern Asia and the islands of Indonesia.
+The Pali Canon, which is the oldest extant copy of the original Buddhist teachings, was written some 1,000 years after the birth of the movement.

 The call of God goes out through the night sky, as it tells of the glory of God.
 The stars were created to be signs, to signify more than meets the eye.